award

 • Making the workplace accessible, such as restrooms

-• Giving the employee a disabled parking spot
+• Giving the employee an accessible parking spot

 • Modifying work schedules

-• Modifying job responsibilities to make it less strenuous
+• Modifying job responsibilities to make them less strenuous

 • Allowing the employee to work remotely if possible